FIWARE-TMForum/Business-API-Ecosystem/doc/user-programmer-guide.rst

 .. image:: /images/user/cat4.png
    :align: center

-Categories in the Business API Ecosystem can be nested, so you can choose a parent category if you want, while creating.
+Categories in the Business API Ecosystem can be nested, so you can choose a parent category if you want while creating.

 .. image:: /images/user/cat5.png
    :align: center